decacis/godot_oculus_platform/docs/functions/in-app-purchases.md

 //// admonition | iap_get_viewer_purchases_durable_cache()
     type: abstract

-Requests all of the logged-in user purchases.
+Requests durable purchases of the logged-in user from the device cache.
+It is recommended to use [iap_get_viewer_purchases](#iap_get_viewer_purchases) first and only check the cache if that fails.

 **Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` - the `data` key will contain information about durable purchases from the device cache.
-It is recommended to use [iap_get_viewer_purchases](#iap_get_viewer_purchases) first and only check the cache if that fails.
 The promise will error if the request couldn't be fulfilled.

 Example response: see the response from [iap_get_viewer_purchases](#iap_get_viewer_purchases)